 This question used to be a lot easier to answer before I quit my day job to pursue Chelsweets full-time.

-Back in the day, I would cut them up, and literally shove them in a massive Tupperware container.
+Before I took Chelsweets full-time I used to cut them up and literally shove them in a massive Tupperware container.

 Sometimes the presentation was actually kind of pretty, with the slices neatly aligned.